LordDemonos/Quarm.Guide/README.md

 Use Ryzen Master to apply settings [Source: TAKP Forums](https://www.takproject.net/forums/index.php?threads/everything-is-at-10x-speed.27284/))

 ### I'm still experiencing crashes during long play sessions on raids?
-**A:** If you are experiencing client crashing during raids, can check the long discussion [here](https://www.takproject.net/forums/index.php?threads/crashing-when-zoning-long-play-sessions.20996/page-5#post-114059)
+**A:** If you are experiencing client crashing during raids, can check the long discussion [here](https://www.takproject.net/forums/index.php?threads/crashing-when-zoning-long-play-sessions.20996/page-5#post-114059).
 - Edit your `eqclient.ini` file and set this value to zero `ShowSpellEffects=0` or in-game can type `/showspell OFF`
 - Update to latest [FreeTheMouse client v3.6.4](https://www.dropbox.com/s/qzb86juu8k87mfs/eqgame_dll%20v3.6.4%20for%20ftm.zip?dl=0).
 This should help with client switching crashes.
 - Edit your eqclient.ini file and change this line to match your chosen UI that you use `UISkin=<your UI name>`.
 [Source: TAKP Forums](https://www.takproject.net/forums/index.php?threads/crash-to-desktop-on-enter-world.16444) [Source: TAKP Forums](https://www.takproject.net/forums/index.php?threads/power-of-two-ui-crashing-client-when-entering-world.11793)

 ### I can't see the bottom of the logon window to press the accept button?
-**A:** Add the Following lines to [Defaults] Section of your eqclient.ini
+**A:** Add the Following lines to [Defaults] Section of your `eqclient.ini`

 `FEWindowedModeXOffset=0`
 `FEWindowedModeYOffset=0`